Josip Mišić (footballer, born 1994)

-Josip Mišić ([jǒsip mǐːʃitɕ]; born 28 June 1994) is a Croatian professional footballer who plays as a midfielder for Dinamo Zagreb.
+Josip Mišić ([jǒsip mǐːʃitɕ]; born 28 June 1994) is a Croatian professional footballer who plays as a defensive midfielder for Dinamo Zagreb.

 Club career

 Rising through the ranks of the NK Osijek academy, Mišić made his senior team debut in the UEFA Europa League qualifiers 3–1 home win against FC Santa Coloma, coming in for Zoran Kvržić.
 Not long afterwards, he made his Prva HNL debut as well, coming in the 14th minute of the 3–0 away win against NK Inter Zaprešić for the injured Domagoj Pušić, scoring his first senior goal on the same match, in the 82nd minute.

 In December 2014, despite rumours linking him with Dinamo Zagreb, he signed a 4 1/2-year contract with HNK Rijeka.
 Following three successful years with Rijeka, in January 2018 Mišić moved to Sporting CP on a 5 1/2-year deal, with the transfer valued at €3 million.

 On 15 May 2018, Mišić and several of his teammates, including coaches, were injured following an attack by around 50 supporters of Sporting at the club's training ground after the team finished third in the league and missed out on the UEFA Champions League qualification.
 Despite the attack, he and the rest of the team agreed to play in the Portuguese Cup final scheduled for the following weekend, eventually losing to C.D.
 Aves.

 On 17 January 2019, PAOK announced the signing of Mišić on loan from Sporting Lisbon until June 2020 with a buy-out option.
-On 22 March 2020, after a remarkable season (the Croatian midfielder has provided an impressive total of eight assists, also scoring five goals including a last-gasp equaliser against arch-rivals Aris)and despite reports on the contrary in Portugal's press, it is clear that PAOK's agreement with Josip Misic will took place in the next months and the Croatian will sign a yearly contract with the Greek club.
+On 22 March 2020, after a remarkable season (the Croatian midfielder has provided an impressive total of eight assists, also scoring five goals including a last-gasp equaliser against arch-rivals Aris) and despite reports on the contrary in Portugal's press, it is clear that PAOK's agreement with Josip Misic will take place in the next months and the Croatian will sign a yearly contract with the Greek club.
 PAOK decided to trigger his optional buy-out clause of €2 million.